LouisMazel/maz-ui/apps/docs/src/guide/migration-v5.md

 `@maz-ui/themes` now persists the active preset name in a `maz-preset` cookie (1-year TTL, `SameSite=Lax`) — same shape as the existing `maz-color-mode` cookie:

-- The cookie is read at boot and **takes priority over `options.preset`** when set: the user's last choice wins, `options.preset` acts as the default to fall back to.
-A custom preset **object** passed via `options.preset` always wins (app-controlled, bypasses the cookie).
+- The cookie is read at boot and **takes priority over `options.preset`** — even when `options.preset` is a preset object. `options.preset` (string or object) is the default the app boots with; the cookie carries the user's last explicit choice and wins.
 - It is written after every successful preset resolution and after every `useTheme().updateTheme()` call.
 - If the saved name no longer resolves, the cookie is cleared and the runtime falls back to `options.preset` (or default).